Spin-Dependent Interactions and Heavy-Quark Transport in the QGP: Introduction

 The present work builds on previous efforts to develop a quantum many-body theory to describe the spectral and transport properties of open and hidden HF particles in a strongly coupled QGP~\cite{Cabrera:2006wh,Riek:2010fk}, including the 1- and 2-body Green's functions of thermal partons for obtaining the equation of state (EoS) in a selfconsistent Brueckner scheme~\cite{Mannarelli:2005pz,Liu:2018syc}.
 The basic ingredient to this framework is the 2-body interaction kernel for the in-medium $T$-matrix for which we employ an ansatz using a Cornell potential, whose temperature corrections are constrained by lQCD data for the HQ free energy.
 A salient feature of this approach is that it recovers basic features of vacuum spectroscopy (such as masses of quarkonia, $D$ and $B$ mesons, and non-Goldstone light hadrons), providing a baseline for the calculation of medium effects.
 In the spirit of a $1/M_Q$ expansion, spin-orbit and spin-spin interactions were not included thus far.
 In the present paper, we take the next step by including the latter by benchmarking them against the hyper-/fine mass splittings of quarkonia in vacuum.

 Our study raises the question of the Lorentz structure of the confining potential.
 Historically, a default assumption of a purely scalar interaction has been employed ~\cite{Mur:1992xv,Lucha:1991vn}, implying a vanishing long-range magnetic contribution that nevertheless could reproduce the empirical fine structure for heavy quarkonium~\cite{Buchmuller:1981fr}.
 However, studies of the Wilson loop suggest that the confining potential cannot be a purely scalar kernel~\cite{Brambilla:1996aq,Brambilla:1997kz}, and the latter also causes problems in constructing a stable vacuum of QCD~\cite{Szczepaniak:1996tk}.
 In the relativistic quark model~\cite{Ebert:1997nk,Ebert:2002pp} a mixing of scalar and vector structures in the confining potential has been found to yield a quarkonium spectroscopy in good overall agreement with experimental data.
-The approach employed in our work is close in spirit to these works, and therefore we will incorporate the possibility of a mixed confining Lorentz structure in the $T$-matrix kernel; the pertinent relativistic corrections will turn out to have significant ramifications for the HQ diffusion coefficient.
+The approach we employ in the present paper is close in spirit to these works, \ie, we will incorporate the possibility of a mixed confining Lorentz structure in the $T$-matrix kernel with the goal of improving the description of the observed the hyper/fine splittings in the vacuum quarkonium spectroscopy; the pertinent relativistic corrections will turn out to have significant ramifications for the HQ diffusion coefficient.

 This article is organized as follows.
 In Sec.~\ref{sec_TM}, we briefly recollect the main elements of the thermodynamic $T$-matrix approach.
 In Sec.~\ref{sec_Vvac} we implement spin-dependent interactions as well as a vector component of the confining force into the potential.
 In Sec.~\ref{sec_spectroscopy} we compute heavy-quarkonium spectral functions from the $T$-matrix and discuss the charmonium and bottomonium spectroscopy in vacuum.
 In Sec.~\ref{sec_qgp} we lay out our constraints on the in-medium corrections to the potential using lQCD data for static HQ free energies (Sec.~\ref{ssec_FQQ}) and the QGP equation of state (Sec.~\ref{ssec_eos}), and discuss the pertinent numerical results (Sec.~\ref{ssec_self-con}).
 In Sec.~\ref{sec_transport} we outline the calculation of the HQ transport coefficients and highlight the implications of the vector component in the confining interaction on the numerical results for charm quarks.
 We summarize and conclude in Sec.~\ref{sec_concl}.